fzara/Watering/README.md

 | START     | Enables the pump    |
 | STOP      | Disables the pump    |
 | OVR 1/0   | Enables/Disables Pump Override Stop   |

+ToDo:
+* Add RTC
+* Allow programming of RTC via Bluetooth
+* Add controls via TCP/IP.
+(I have no idea how to do it!)